Hungarian literature: Earliest writings in the 10th-14th century

 The oldest complete, continuous text in Hungarian is Halotti beszéd és könyörgés, a short funeral oration written in about 1192–1195, moving in its simplicity.
 The oldest poem is Ómagyar Mária-siralom (the Lamentations of Mary), a free translation from Latin of a poem by Godefroy de Breteuil.
 It is also the oldest surviving Uralic poem.
 Both the funeral sermon and the Lamentations are hard to read and not quite comprehensible for modern-day Hungarians, mostly because the 26-letter Latin alphabet was not sufficient to represent all the sounds in Hungarian before diacritic marks and double letters were added.

 During the Middle Ages and well into the Renaissance, the language of writing was mostly Latin.
 Important documents include the Admonitions of St. Stephen, which includes the king's admonitions to his son Prince Imre.

 Among the first chronicles about Hungarian history were Gesta Hungarorum ("Deeds of the Hungarians"), by an unknown author, and Gesta Hunnorum et Hungarorum ("Deeds of the Huns and the Hungarians") by Simon Kézai.
 Both are in Latin.
 These chronicles mix history with legends, so historically they are not always authentic.
 Another chronicle is the Chronicon Pictum ("Illustrated Chronicle"), which was written for King Louis the Great by Mark of Kalt in 1358.

-Further, Rogerius's 13th-century work was published with János Thuróczy's chronicle in the late 15th century.
+Further, Rogerius's 13th-century work was published with Thuróczy chronicle in the late 15th century.
 In Split (now a part of Croatia) Thomas of Spalato wrote on local history, with much information on Hungary in the 13th century.
 At that time Dalmatia and the city of Split were part of the Kingdom of Hungary.